deepflame/website/source/blog/articles/2014-02-02-testing-multiple-ios-platforms-on-travis.html.markdown

 - iphonesimulator6.1
 - iphonesimulator7.0

-This makes it possible to test from iOS 5.0 to 7.0.
-The "iphoneos*" SDKs are there if you want to build your app.
+This makes it possible to test on the "iphonesimulator" from iOS 5.0 to 7.0.
+The "iphoneos*" SDKs can be used if you want to build your apps for production.
 This is not meant for testing and you cannot test directly on the device.
 As you can see there are also SDKs for OSX if this is useful for you.

 ## Testing on multiple SDKs